 - ENEPIG

-Our engineering-driven processes ensure consistent performance, durability, and on-time delivery.
+Our engineering-driven processes ensure consistent thermal performance, long-term durability, and reliable on-time delivery for demanding applications across multiple industries.

 EEAT-BASED & SEARCH-DRIVEN

-No. While common in LED lighting, aluminum PCBs are also used in automotive, power electronics, industrial controls, and telecommunications equipment.
+No. While common in LED lighting, they are also used in automotive, power electronics, industrial controls, and telecommunications equipment.

 Yes.
-Aluminum PCBs are typically single- or double-sided, and hybrid constructions can combine aluminum cores with fiberglass layers for added complexity.
+Aluminum metal core PCBs are typically single- or double-sided, and hybrid constructions can combine aluminum cores with fiberglass layers for added complexity.

-By efficiently transferring heat away from components, aluminum PCBs reduce operating temperatures and thermal stress, extending component life.
+By efficiently transferring heat away from components, they reduce operating temperatures and thermal stress, extending component life.